 The Australian Government and BAE Systems Maritime Australia (formally known as ASC Shipbuilding) signed the contract to deliver nine Hunter class frigates after BAE Systems acquired ASC Shipbuilding from the Australian Government in 2018.
-Work has already begun, with prototyping to commence in 2020 and construction of the first frigate due to get underway in 2022.
+Work has already begun, with prototyping having commenced in 2020 and construction of the first frigate due to get underway in 2022.

 The Hunter program is the largest surface ship project in the nation’s defence history.
 It will create and sustain more than 5,000 jobs across BAE Systems and the wider Australian defence supply chain over the life of the program, including 1,000 apprentice and graduate roles.
 Opportunities will include jobs for engineers and project managers, specialists in steel work, mechanical, electrical and technical trades and many other professions.

 The frigates will be built at the Osborne Naval Shipyard precinct in South Australia by an Australian workforce and provide Australia with a world-class, sustainable shipbuilding capability.
 The highly capable and versatile multi-mission frigates will support anti-submarine warfare, air defence and general-purpose operations anywhere on the world’s oceans.